chanothy/TranslationApp/README.md

 # Project 5 Translation App

 Description of the project ...
-* Translation application using an API.
+* Translation application using the ML Kit API.

 ## Functionality